-Styling cues for the new Mitsubishi electric truck are expected to come from the Mi-Tech concept shown at the 2019 Tokyo Motor Show.
+Styling cues for the new Mitsubishi electric truck could come from the Mi-Tech concept shown at the 2019 Tokyo Motor Show.
 The Mi-Tech, despite being a beach-buggy type model, featured strong design elements for its front and rear fascia, which is expected to be carried over to new Mitsubishi models like the Triton and Pajero Sport, expected through this decade.